Beyond Meat goes public as sales of plant-based meats rise

 The El Segundo, California-based maker of plant-based burgers and sausages will make its debut on the Nasdaq stock exchange Thursday.
 It's the first pure-play maker of vegan "meat" to go public, according to Renaissance Capital, which researches and tracks IPOs.

-Beyond Meat raised about US$240 million selling 9.6 million shares at $25 each.
+Beyond Meat raised about $240 million selling 9.6 million shares at $25 each.
 That values the company at about $1.5 billion.

 The 10-year-old company has attracted celebrity investors like Microsoft co-founder Bill Gates and actor Leonardo DiCaprio and buzz for placing its products in burger joints like Carl's Jr. It sells to 30,000 grocery stores, restaurants and schools in the U.S., Canada, Italy, the United Kingdom and Israel.